peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ### equals
     public boolean equals​(java.lang.Object obj) Determines whether this object and another object are equal.
+For groups, the named addresses (display name/email address pairs) must be equal and in the same order in both objects.

 **Overrides:**